spiwokv/md4structbioinf/README.md

 ```

 5. Neutralize the box.
 Try to determine the net charge of the molecule.
 It is necessary to add either Na+ or Cl-
-to compensat the charge.
+to compensate the charge.
 In Gromacs there is a command `gmx genion`, but we can do without it.
 Instead, copy the
 structure of solvated system:
 ```
 cp solvated.gro neutral.gro